Axway/streams-open-docs/content/en/docs/architecture/_index.md

 * Allow specific users to view pods, deploy pods, and access Kubernetes dashboard.
 * Allow Kubernetes to provide cloud resources, like storage or load balancer.

-This configuration is minimal, and you can define more specific permissions with ([Cluster roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)) and ([bindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)) in the cluster.
+This configuration is minimal, and you can define more specific permissions with ([ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)) and ([ClusterRoleBindings](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole)) in the cluster.

 | Description                              | Type      |
 | ---------------------------------------- | --------- |